-The best way to prevent ingrown hairs is to leave the hair a little longer.
-We already mentioned this when we discussed trimming, but with your razor, you can leave the hair a little longer.
+The best way to avoid ingrown hairs is to leave the hair a little longer.
+We already mentioned this when we discussed trimming, but you can leave the hair a little longer with your razor.
 There are two ways to do this.
 First, shave with the grain.
-It won’t be as close of a shave, but it will still leave you with a clean shave.
+It won't be as close of a shave, but it will still leave you with a clean shave.

-The second trick is to pull your skin taut when you shave.
-This makes a flat shaving surface, and it prevents you from getting too close when you go over uneven terrain.
+The second trick is to pull your skin taut when you shave; this makes a flat shaving surface, and it keeps you from getting too close when you go over uneven terrain.

 Ultimately, skincare is your best offense against ingrown hairs.
-You’re already exfoliating and lubricating, and doing a lot of good stuff.
+You're already exfoliating and lubricating and doing a lot of good stuff.
 Finish every shave with moisturizer.
-It keeps the skin soft, and that makes it easier for the little hairs to poke free when they grow back after a shave.
+It keeps the skin soft, making it easier for the little hairs to poke free when they grow back after a shave.

 Home Remedies to Treat Ingrown Hairs on Your Stomach

-This is more about prevention than treatment, but if you’re getting ingrown hair on your stomach, pause on the grooming to give yourself a break.
+This is more about prevention than treatment, but if you're getting ingrown hair on your stomach, pause on the grooming to give yourself a break.
 When everything recovers, you might be able to resume grooming to better success.
-Grooming on top of ingrown hairs is only going to aggravate the situation.
-We don’t recommend this remedy for obvious reasons.
+Grooming on top of ingrown hairs will only aggravate the situation.
+We don't recommend this remedy for obvious reasons.

-You want to prevent infection, so you want to use soapy water and a cloth or soft toothbrush.
-Gently scrub the area in circular motions.
-This will keep it clean and help you recover quickly.
+You want to avoid infection, so you want to use soapy water and a cloth or soft toothbrush.
+Gently scrub the area in circular motions; this will keep it clean and help you recover quickly.

 Remove the Hair

-There are cases where you can pull the hair free with a tweezer.
-This is a fast fix, but it isn’t always viable.
-If you have to break skin to get to the hair, this is not the best solution because you run the risk of infecting yourself.
-So, sterilize your tools before you try, and don’t gouge yourself just to get at a hair.
+There are cases where you can pull the hair free with a tweezer; this is a fast fix, but it isn't always viable.
+If you have to break the skin to get to the hair, this is not the best solution because you run the risk of infecting yourself.
+So, sterilize your tools before you try, and don't gouge yourself just to get at a hair.

-It does more than prevent hairs.
-Exfoliating can remove obstacles that are causing the ingrown hair in the first place.
+It does more than avoid ingrown hairs.
+Exfoliating can remove obstacles that are causing ingrown hair in the first place.
 Removing those obstacles can remedy the situation pretty easily.

 Over-the-counter creams can help you with inflammation and infection.
 Use them freely.
-Obviously, follow the instructions on the medications, but don’t be shy about letting science help you solve a problem.
+Follow the medications' instructions, but don't be shy about letting science help you solve a problem.

 Common Questions About Ingrown Hairs

-How do you get rid of an infected hair?
+How do you get rid of infected hair?